SarvarKh/ofn-wiki/Data-initialization----bootstrapping,-seeding,-and-importing-data.md

 * initially, will be done via command-line or rake task; will assume the user has enough knowledge to do that (later versions might have a UI; see below)

 ### Referential Integrity
-The core complexity is handling **referential integrity** of the database tables: ensuring that each entry that should refer to another does so with a valid id (e.g. a state always refers to a country, and the country it refers to exists in the country table).
+**The core complexity is handling *referential integrity* of the database tables:**  ensuring that each entry that should refer to another does so with a valid id (e.g. a state always refers to a country, and the country it refers to exists in the country table).

+**DECIDING WHETHER OR NOT TO DO REFERENTIAL INTEGRITY VALIDATION is the key to developing this functionality.**

 [ActiveModel](http://guides.rubyonrails.org/v3.2.13/active_record_validations_callbacks.html#presence) does this when it does validation.
 Specifically, referential integrity is checked when an association has been declared with [validates ...  :presence => true](http://guides.rubyonrails.org/v3.2.13/active_record_validations_callbacks.html#presence), and validation is called during some action.
 Here's an example of a declaration (assume there is some ActiveModel for Order that has an orderId:
 ```